- Step 1: Determine the Land F/X Line Colors to Change

 It's a good idea to record any additional or final changes you make while using this function by noting them on the worksheet.

 When you click OK, you will receive a message asking whether you wish to apply this color transformation to the current file.
-We recommend opening the LFX Pens.dwg drawing (linked at the top of this page), then applying the color change process to it.
+We recommend opening the LFX Pens.dwg drawing (linked at the top of this article), then applying the color change process to it.

 Once you've made all the necessary color changes to the LFX Pens.dwg drawing, you'll need to plot it with a revised CTB file (see Step 3 below).